Trump calls Georgia governor to pressure him for help overturning Biden’s win in the state

 Trump’s attempts to pressure Kemp come amid high political stakes in Georgia, where both Republican Senate incumbents face runoff elections in January that could determine which party controls the upper chamber.

-The president is set to headline a campaign rally for Perdue and Loeffler in the state Saturday night — his first major political event since before the Nov.
+The president is set to headline a campaign rally for Sens.
+David Perdue and Kelly Loeffler in the state Saturday night — his first major political event since before the Nov.
 3 election.

-Even as GOP leaders have sought Trump’s help in with the races of Sens.
-David Perdue and Kelly Loeffler, the president has remained fixated on his loss in the state, promoting baseless claims that Biden’s win was based on fraud.
+Even as GOP leaders have sought Trump’s help with the races of Perdue and Loeffler, the president has remained fixated on his loss in the state, promoting baseless claims that Biden’s win was based on fraud.

 Trump roils Georgia GOP as party waits to see if presidential visit helps — or hurts — in crucial Senate runoffs

-Kemp, a one-time ally of Trump, has become a punching bag for the president who called him “hapless” for not doing more to help him wrest away Biden’s win.
+Kemp, a onetime ally of Trump, has become a punching bag for the president who called him “hapless” for not doing more to help him wrest away Biden’s win.

 “I will easily & quickly win Georgia if Governor @BrianKempGA or the Secretary of State permit a simple signature verification.
 Has not been done and will show large scale discrepancies.
 Why are these two “Republicans” saying no?
 If we win Georgia, everything else falls in place!”
 Trump tweeted Saturday.